RITRedteam/Trickshot/README.md

 # Trickshot
-A MYSQL plugin that allows RCE through the MYSQL Server
+MYSQL plugin that allows RCE through a query

 # Installation
 To install this lovely plugin first you must first compile it to a shared object like below.